 - Proposed system layouts must be prepared by a Registered Professional Engineer or the same Professional Soil Classifier (or licensed person qualified to practice professional soil classifying) that conducted the soil evaluation.

-- The soil report and proposed system layout must be submitted with an Onsite Wastewater System Application.
+- The soil report and proposed system layout must be submitted with through our ePermitting Portal when completing the Online Wastewater System Application (D-1740).